Anatolian languages: Verbs

 Anatolian morphology is considerably simpler than other early Indo-European (IE) languages.
 The verbal system distinguishes only two tenses (present-future and preterite), two voices (active and mediopassive), and two moods (indicative and imperative), lacking the subjunctive and optative moods found in other old IE languages like Tocharian, Sanskrit, and Ancient Greek.
-Anatolian verbs are also typically divided into two conjugations: the mi conjugation and ḫi conjugation, named for their first-person singular present indicative suffix in Hittite.
+Anatolian verbs are typically divided into two conjugations: the mi conjugation and ḫi conjugation, named for their first-person singular present indicative suffix in Hittite.
 While the mi conjugation has clear cognates outside of Anatolia, the ḫi conjugation is distinctive and appears to be derived from a reduplicated or intensive form in PIE.

 Gender

-The Anatolian gender system is based on two classes: animate and inanimate (also termed common and neuter).
-Proto-Anatolian almost certainly did not inherit a separate feminine agreement class from PIE.
-The two-gender system has been described as a merger of masculine and feminine genders following the phonetic merger of PIE a-stems with o-stems.
-However the discovery of a group of inherited nouns with suffix *-eh_{2} in Lycian and therefore Proto-Anatolian raised doubts about the existence of a feminine gender in PIE.
-The feminine gender typically marked with -ā in non-Anatolian Indo-European languages may be connected to a derivational suffix *-h_{2}, attested for abstract nouns and collectives in Anatolian.
-The appurtenance suffix *-ih_{2} is scarce in Anatolian but fully productive as a feminine marker in Tocharian.
+Anatolian has a two-gender system: animate (common) and inanimate (neuter).
+Proto-Anatolian almost certainly did not have a separate feminine agreement class.
+In the past, the two-gender system has been described as a merger of masculine and feminine genders following the phonetic merger of PIE a-stems with o-stems.
+However, the discovery of a group of inherited nouns with suffix -eh₂ in Lycian and therefore Proto-Anatolian raised doubts about the existence of a feminine gender in PIE.
+Typically marked with -ā, the feminine gender in other Indo-European languages may be connected to a derivational suffix -h₂, attested for abstract nouns and collectives in Anatolian.
+The appurtenance suffix -ih₂ is scarce in Anatolian but fully productive as a feminine marker in Tocharian.
 This suggests the Anatolian gender system is the original for IE, while the feminine-masculine-neuter classification of Tocharian + Core IE languages may have arisen following a sex-based split within the class of topical nouns to provide more precise reference tracking for male and female humans.

 Case

-Proto-Anatolian retained the nominal case system of Proto-Indo-European, including the vocative, nominative, accusative, instrumental, dative, genitive, and locative cases, and innovated an additional allative case.
+Proto-Anatolian retained the nominal case system of Proto-Indo-European, including the vocative, nominative, accusative, instrumental, dative, genitive, and locative cases, and added an allative case.
 Nouns distinguish singular and plural numbers, as well as a collective plural for inanimates in Old Hittite and remnant dual forms for natural pairs.
 The Anatolian branch also has a split-ergative system based on gender, with inanimate nouns being marked in the ergative case when the subject of a transitive verb.
 This may be an areal influence from nearby non-IE ergative languages like Hurrian.